jihongliu2024/jihongliu.github.io/_pages/people.md

 ---
-permalink: /
+#permalink: /
-layout: archive
+title: "About me"
-title: ""
+#excerpt: "What is BVCN?"
 author_profile: true
 redirect_from:
   - /people/